katrienantonio/hands-on-machine-learning-R-module-1/README.md

 ## Software Requirements

 You have **two options** to join the coding exercises covered during the workshop.
-Either you join the RStudio cloud workspace dedicated to the workshop, and then you’ll run R in the cloud, from your browser.
+Either you join the posit cloud workspace dedicated to the workshop, and then you’ll run R in the cloud, from your browser.
 Or you use your local installation of R and RStudio.

-We kindly ask participants to **join the RStudio Cloud as default**\!
+We kindly ask participants to **join the posit cloud as default**!
+Please make sure you create an account in advance and are able to login and copy the project on the cloud.

-### RStudio Cloud - default\!
+### posit cloud - default!

-You will join our workspace on R Studio Cloud.
-This enables a **very accessible set-up** for working with R in the cloud for the less experienced user\!
+You will join our workspace on posit cloud.
+This enables a **very accessible set-up** for working with R in the cloud for the less experienced user!

 <https://rstudio.cloud/spaces/109060/join?access_code=s3jVNlJn6J8SlZpSXmwvBsCMUC3XicxoFv5kCbCO>

 Here are the steps you should take (before the workshop):

 - visit the above link
-  - log in by creating an account for RStudio Cloud or by using your Google or GitHub login credentials
+- log in by creating an account for posit cloud or by using your Google or GitHub login credentials
 - join the space
 - at the top of your screen you see ‘Projects’, click ‘Projects’
 - with the ‘copy’ button (on the right) you can make your own version of the ‘Module 1 - Foundations of ML and regression’ project; in this copy you can work on the exercises, add comments etc.
 - you should now be able to visit the project and see the ‘scripts’ and ‘data’ folders on the right.
 Open and run the ‘installation-instructions.R’ script from the scripts folder, to see if everything works fine.

 We will have everything set up for you in the correct way.
-You only have to login\!
+You only have to login!

 ### Local installation